 to terminate you for some form of misconduct, so that they do not have to offer you any form of severance.
 However, only the most serious form of misconduct will meet this test.
 An experienced wrongful dismissal lawyer, will be able to quickly determine whether you should receive severance despite your employer’s claims of misconduct.

 If you were presented with an offer of severance, chances are that there are some deficiencies.
 This could be that the company did not offer you as much severance

 as you are entitled to or that the terms of the severance offer does not take into account your total and overall compensation.
-For multiple reasons, it is important to secure legal advice quickly so that you can understand your options and how to improve what you were offered.
+For multiple reasons, it is important to secure legal advice quickly from an Ontario wrongful dismissal lawyer, so that you can understand your options and how to improve what you were offered.
 If your employer has fired you for alleged misconduct, this is something that they will need to prove you were responsible for, and that your misconduct was so grave that you are disqualified from a severance package.
 You have the right to sue your employer for wrongful dismissal claiming that the decision to withhold any severance from you was improper.